 Mark Buckingham MCSP Dip AP Phys Sports

-In 1996 Mark began part time work at Witty and Pask through his friendship with Phil.
-Following the retirement of Paul Witty in 1999 Mark bought half of the practice and formed a partnership with Phil.
-Mark lectures widely on sports physiotherapy, but particularly on trunk stability and biomechanics, including the Nottingham Sports Medicine Masters course.
+In 1996 Mark began part-time work at Witty and Pask through his friendship with Phil.
+Following the retirement of Paul Witty in 1999, Mark bought half of the practice and formed a partnership with Phil.
+Mark lectures widely on sports physiotherapy, particularly on trunk stability and running biomechanics and writes a regular column for Runner’s world and has a slot on BBC Radio Northampton on Helen Blaby’s Expert hour.